 - Academic Standing

 - Academic Standards for Master of Science students.
 Students are expected to earn grades of B or better in their coursework.
-No more than three (3) courses with grades of C or C+ may be used to meet the ten (10) course degree requirements; the six (6) core courses and the four (4) elective courses must be listed on the Application for Degree of Master Science form.
+A minimum 3.0 GPA CUM is required and no more than three (3) courses with grades of C or C+ may be used to meet the ten (10) course degree requirements; the six (6) core courses and the four (4) elective courses must be listed on the Application for Degree of Master Science form.

 - Change of Program